Tooth brushing

 A man brushing his teeth while looking at a mirror.

 Tooth brushing is the act of scrubbing teeth with a toothbrush equipped with toothpaste.
 Interdental cleaning (with floss or an interdental brush) can be useful with tooth brushing, and together these two activities are the primary means of cleaning teeth, one of the main aspects of oral hygiene.
-The recommended amount of time for tooth brushing is two minutes each time for two times a day.
+The American Dental Association recommends brushing twice a day for two minutes each time.

 History

 A photo from 1899 showing the use of a toothbrush.

 Teeth-cleaning twigs have long been used throughout human history.
-As long ago as 3000 B.C., the ancient Egyptians constructed crude toothbrushes from twigs and leaves to clean their teeth.
+As long ago as 3000 BC, the ancient Egyptians constructed crude toothbrushes from twigs and leaves to clean their teeth.
 Similarly, other cultures such as the Greeks, Romans, Arabs and Indians also cleaned their teeth with twigs.
 Some would fray one end of the twig so that it could penetrate between the teeth more effectively.